vsamson-cto/better-sg-engineering-playbook/02-development-practices/code-review-guide.md

 **Versioning**: v1.0 | **Status**: Active | **Audience**: All Engineers

+> **Remember**: Code reviews are for learning and collaboration, not judgment.
+Everyone makes mistakes, and that's okay!

 Code review is where we learn from each other, catch bugs early, and maintain code quality.
 It's a collaboration, not a judgment.

 ## Why Code Review Matters